-PARIS, France – December 2020 – Celebrating all things glamorous, sensual, and flamboyant, Folies Bergère is one of Paris’s most revered nightspots.
-Originally a cabaret music hall and variety-entertainment theater, The Folies made its mark during the Belle Epoque of the late 1800s with music-hall revues featuring stunning female dancers.
-More recently returning to its musical production roots, the Folies Bergère stage has been graced by famous artists from Charlie Chaplin, Ella Fitzgerald, Marcel Marceau, Frank Sinatra, Charles Aznavour to Elton John.
-This year, the theater’s impressive program has been matched with equally impressive audio technology when the Folies Bergère became the first performing arts center in France to permanently install L-Acoustics L-ISA Immersive Hyperreal Sound technology.
+PARIS, France – December 2020 – Celebrating all things glamorous, sensual and flamboyant, Folies Bergère is one of Paris’ most revered nightspots.
+Originally a cabaret music hall and variety-entertainment theatre, The Folies made its mark during the Belle Epoque of the late 1800s with its music hall revues featuring stunning women dancers.
+More recently returning to its musical production roots, the Folies Bergère stage has been graced by famous artists from Charlie Chaplin, Ella Fitzgerald, Marcel Marceau, Frank Sinatra, Charles Aznavour through to Elton John.
+This year, the theatre’s impressive programme has been matched with equally impressive audio technology when the Folies Bergère because the first performing arts centre in France to permanently install L-Acoustics L-ISA Hyperreal Sound technology.

-The venue hosts many famous French touring artists, with its operating contract handled by specialist live sound company Potar Hurlant, part of the Novelty Group, under the direction of Technical Director Madje Malki.
-The idea of installing L-ISA into Folies Bergère emerged following its highly successful use of the technology with pop singer Renaud.
-As a historical L-Acoustics partner, Potar and the Novelty Group did not, for a moment, imagine another solution for the venue.
+The venue’s operating contract is handled by specialist live sound company Potar Hurlant, part of the Novelty Group, under the direction of Technical Director Madje Malki.
+The company works with many famous French touring artists and the idea of installing L-ISA into Folies Bergère emerged following the company’s highly successful use of the technology with pop singer Renaud.
+As a historical L-Acoustics partner, Potar and the Novelty Group did not for a moment imagine another solution for the venue.
 L-ISA was its next progression.

-“Olivier Hagneré (Managing Director, Novelty Group) and Madje approached us to see if L-ISA would be suitable for the venue,” explains Arnaud Delorme, Head of Application, Installation at L-Acoustics.
-Delorme worked with L-Acoustics’ Olivier Inizan and Frederic Blanc Garin, as well as Executive Director of Application Projects, Cédric Montrezor to study the venue and model the room in Soundvision, the L-Acoustics 3D acoustic simulation program.
-“We needed to ensure the system could cover as much of the audience as possible while taking into account the venue’s complex configuration,” he says.
+“Olivier (Hangere Managing Director and in charge of technology at Novelty Group) and Madje approached us to see if L-ISA would be suitable for the venue,” explains Arnaud Delorme, Head of Application, Installation at L-Acoustics.
+Delorme who worked with L-Acoustics’ Olivier Inizan and Frederic Blanc Garin, as well as Executive Director of Application Projects, Cédric Montrezor to study the venue and model the room in Soundvision, L-Acoustics 3D acoustical simulation programme.
+“We needed to ensure the system could cover as much of the audience as possible, whilst taking into account the venue’s complex configuration,” he says.

-L-Acoustics A15 medium-throw line source loudspeakers were chosen for the main system, their 110-degree horizontal dispersion allowing for wide coverage.
-A15 also features Panflex horizontal steering technology, which provides exceptional directivity, a bandwidth that allows accurate panning of sources, even at low frequencies, and vertical coverage, requiring fewer enclosures than long throw systems.
-Electronic optimization is accomplished with the new L-Acoustics AutoFIR algorithm, allocating one cabinet per channel of amplification.
-At 35kg per cabinet, A15 is light-weight and necessary to account for limited loading capacities in the venue.
+L-Acoustics A15 medium throw line source loudspeakers were chosen for the main system, their 110-degree horizontal dispersion allowing for wide coverage.
+A15 also features Panflex horizontal steering technology which provides exceptional directivity, a bandwidth that allows accurate panning of sources, even at low frequencies and vertical coverage that requires fewer enclosures than with long throw systems.
+Electronic optimization is accomplished with L-Acoustics new AutoFIR algorithm, allocating one cabinet per channel of amplification.
+A15’s light-weight of just 35kg per cabinet was also needed to account for limited loading capacities in the venue.

 Five hangs of four A15 were deployed, comprising two A15 Focus above two A15 Wide for each hang.
-In this way, the team achieved a total spatialization zone of 70 percent, with the hangs perfectly overlapping to cover the main auditorium.
+In this way, the team achieved a total spatialization zone of 70 per cent, with the hangs perfectly overlapping to cover the main auditorium.
 Partial zones also achieved much better rendering compared to the previous L/R system.
-To ensure the auditorium's architecture was respected, the system was placed considerably higher than initially planned.
-As a result, the A15 hangs also covers most of the balconies, despite the last row of seats placed 40 meters above the second balcony, with 12 L-Acoustics X8 providing under-balcony fill.
+To ensure the architecture of the auditorium was respected, the system was placed considerably higher than originally planned.
+As a result, the A15 hangs also cover the majority of the balconies, despite the last row of seats placed 40 meters above the second balcony, with 12 L-Acoustics X8 providing under balcony fill.

-To boost the lower end of the audio spectrum, two cardioid end-fire arrays of four KS21 subwoofers each were positioned behind the center A15 and were indispensable in the final L-ISA set-up.
-A single Syva was attached to either side of the proscenium arch, below the balcony, to provide infill to account for the shadowy areas.
-Four 5XT opens up the front rows and pull the sound image down.
+To boost the lower end of the audio spectrum, two cardioid end fire arrays of four KS21 subwoofers each were positioned behind the centre A15 and were indispensable in the final L-ISA set-up.
+To account for the shadowy areas, a single Syva was attached to either side of the proscenium arch, below the balcony, to provide infill.
+Four 5XT open up the front rows and pull the sound image down.